Feeling Judged?

 Don't Let Mutual Intolerance Ruin Your Holidays

-Feeling judged is difficult at any time, but as we lead up to the holidays, I begin to hear from many therapy and life coaching clients that feeling judged or criticized during family gatherings creates a ton of anxiety.
-I commonly hear that people feel judged by their in-laws, and also that they feel a great deal of frustration that their own boundaries will be tested.
-Many of my clients express anxiety and frustration that their in-laws and parents don't respect their boundaries as parents, disregard their values, and also do intrusive and annoying things during their time together.
+Feeling judged is difficult at any time, but as we lead up to the holidays, I begin to hear from many Denver therapy and online therapy clients that feeling judged or criticized during family gatherings creates a ton of anxiety.
+I often hear that people feel judged by their in-laws, and also that they feel a great deal of frustration that their own boundaries get tested.
+Many of my clients express anxiety and frustration that their in-laws and parents don’t respect their boundaries as parents, disregard their values, and also do intrusive and annoying things during their time together.

-Listen, it's true: Most of the time we all get to live in our little bubbles.
+Listen, it’s true: most of the time, we all get to live in our little bubbles.
 We spend time with our like-minded friends, and we get to control much of what we let into our personal spheres.
 But during the holidays, we pony up to spend time with people that we may not have much in common with other than the fact of our being related.
-And it's stressful.
+And that is stressful.

-When we're in close contact for prolonged periods of time with people who are very different from us, judgment disapproval can easily creep in — often to the point where it disrupts our ability to stay in the present and have a good time.
-We get upset with them for judging us, and then they get upset because we're upset (or hold our boundaries and refuse to accommodate their preferences) and before you know it it turns into an ugly conflict instead of the happy holiday gathering you all want.
+When we’re in close contact for prolonged periods of time with people who are very different from us, judgment and disapproval can easily creep in — often to the point where it disrupts our ability to stay in the present moment and have a good time.
+We get upset with them for judging us, and then they get mad because we’re upset (or hold our boundaries and refuse to accommodate their preferences) and before you know it, it turns into an ugly conflict instead of the happy holiday gathering you’ve all been wanting.

 So, what to do?
 How do you spend time with family who may have values at odds with yours, deal with judgment and frustration, and manage to have a good time anyway?